courselabs/kubernetes/labs/statefulsets/README.md

 StatefulSets add their Pod IP addresses to the Service.

-📋 Check both Pods are registered with the Service.
+📋 Check all the Pods are registered with the Service.

 <details>
   <summary>Not sure how?</summary>